 What is Filling

 A filling is a way to restore a tooth damaged by decay back to its normal function and shape.
-When a dentist gives you a filling, he or she first removes the decayed tooth material, cleans the affected area, and then fills the cleaned out cavity with a filling material.
+When a dentist gives you a filling, he or she first removes the decayed tooth material, cleans the affected area, and then fills the cleaned out the cavity with a filling material.
 By closing off spaces where bacteria can enter, a filling also helps prevent further decay.
-The teeth filling treatment in Chennai uses materials like gold, porcelain, a composite resin (tooth-colored fillings), and an amalgam (an alloy of mercury, silver, copper, tin and sometimes zinc).
+The teeth filling treatment in Chennai uses materials like gold, porcelain, a composite resin (tooth-coloured fillings), and an amalgam (an alloy of mercury, silver, copper, tin and sometimes zinc).
 Fillings done are strong and cannot be chewed.
-Mostly patient prefer tooth colored fillings (composite resins) which also uses laser beam that adds up to additional support and completely removes the bacteria without affecting much of the dental cleaning cost in Chennai.
+Mostly patient prefers tooth-coloured fillings (composite resins) which also uses a laser beam that adds up to additional support and completely removes the bacteria without affecting much of the dental cleaning cost in Chennai.

 Types of Filling:

-- Amalgam (silver) fillingsare resistant to wear and relatively inexpensive.
-However, due to their dark color, they are more noticeable than porcelain or composite restorations and are not usually used in very visible areas, such as front teeth.
+- Amalgam (silver) fillings are resistant to wear and relatively inexpensive.
+However, due to their dark colour, they are more noticeable than porcelain or composite restorations and are not usually used in very visible areas, such as front teeth.

-- Composite (plastic) resinsare matched to be the same color as your teeth and therefore used where a natural appearance is desired.
+- Composite (plastic) resins are matched to be the same colour as your teeth and therefore used where a natural appearance is desired.
 The ingredients are mixed and placed directly into the cavity, where they harden.
 Composites may not be the ideal material for large fillings as they may chip or wear over time.
 They can also become stained from coffee, tea or tobacco, and do not last as long as other types of fillings generally from three to 10 years.